PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 * A Prefect Cloud account, or a local instance of a Prefect server running on your network.
 * If daemonizing a worker, you'll need a Prefect [deployment](/concepts/deployments/) with a [work pool](/concepts/work-pools/) your worker can connect to.

-If using an AWS t2-micro instance with an AWS Linux image you can install Python and pip with `sudo yum install -y python3 python3-pip`
+If using an [AWS t2-micro EC2 instance](https://aws.amazon.com/ec2/instance-types/t2/) with an AWS Linux image, you can install Python and pip with `sudo yum install -y python3 python3-pip`.

 ## Add a user

-First, create a user account on your linux system for the Prefect worker.
+Create a user account on your linux system for the Prefect process.
-While you can run the worker as root, it's good security practice to avoid doing so unless you are sure you need to.
+While you can run a worker or serve process as root, it's good security practice to avoid doing so unless you are sure you need to.

 In a terminal, run: